Updated: Feb 20, 2014

 Cool detail: The hotel’s fanciful website.
 Check it out.

 Rooms: Available in three styles, two teeny, one less so.
 Standard cabins, those 7-by-7-foot cells, are clever and good looking.
 Like ship’s cabins, every inch counts.
 A single bed is built in with smart wood storage beneath and a shelf above.
 A wall-mounted flatpanel TV and a modest window sheathed with a wood Venetian blind face the bed.
 A handsome wood-framed mirror outfitted with hooks (there’s no closet) eats up the entire wall opposite the bed.
 A strip of oriental carpeting lines the floor.
 And that’s all, folks.
 Accoutrements like iPod docs and 300-thread-count sheets offer a whiff of luxury.
 An over-the-window A/C unit – and an old-fashioned fan – make things bearable.
 Though the room we saw looked like the website picture, the velvet at the head of the bed was worn.

 Double cabins are identical to standard with bunk beds instead of singles.
-We found this style a bit claustrophobic, but that’s just us.
+I found this style a bit claustrophobic, but that’s just me.

 Food and drink: Café Gitane, a breezy, light-filled bistro specializing in Moroccan-inflected dishes (the couscous is a winner) occupies a front room at the hotel.
 Like its Mott Street branch, prices are agreeable and the crowd is good looking.